We all know output is the product of our efforts in manufacturing or

 quickly, an attitude develops.
 Max calls this "out-pout".

-General Motors and Chrysler awoke each day to hear news stories
+at General Motors and Chrysler awoke each day to hear news

-alleging their work was inferior, the UAW and or management had
+stories alleging their work was inferior, the UAW and or

-and had great prospects for a profitable future.
-Obviously this affected
+viable and had great prospects for a profitable future.
+Obviously this

-the output.
-Negative work environments cannot help but hurt
+affected the output.
+Negative work environments cannot help but

-worked on it.
-Here are several low- or no-cost ways you can turn out-
+that worked on it.
+Here are several low- or no-cost ways you can

 - A personal letter to all that worked on the project